Path length: 75.63 miles

 County: Russell (AL), Stewart, Chattahoochee, Marion, Taylor, Crawford (GA)

-23 tornadoes occurred on February 17, 2008 across the Southeast.
-A long-track tornado (75.63 miles) moved from Russell County, AL into 5 counties in Georgia.
+23 tornadoes occurred on February 17, 2008, across the Southeast.
+A long-track tornado (75.63 miles) moved from Russell County, AL, into five Georgia counties.
 It ended near Roberta in Crawford County.
 Here are some highlights from the Storm Data Publication on what happened in each county.

 Russell County, AL:

-The tornado developed near the intersection of US Highway 431 and CR-51 in the southern portion of the county.
-It tracked northeastward to the Chattahoochee River near the Cottonton community, before crossing the river into Georgia.
+The tornado developed near the intersection of US Highway 431 and CR-51 in the county’s southern portion.
+It tracked northeastward to the Chattahoochee River near the Cottonton community before crossing the river into Georgia.
 The most significant damage was located near CR-12.
-At least two mobile homes were destroyed and two frame houses received significant damage.
+At least two mobile homes were destroyed, and two frame houses received significant damage.
 Numerous trees were either snapped off or were uprooted along the path.
 At least one vehicle was flipped over.
 Four injuries were reported.

 Stewart County, GA:

 An aerial survey conducted by the National Weather Service and the Georgia State Patrol determined that a tornado, which moved out of Russell county Alabama, continued into far northwestern Stewart county.
 It weakened to an EF0 tornado as it crossed into far northwest Stewart county just northwest of Omaha.
 It then paralleled the Chattahoochee River and the Alabama border for over nine miles before finally crossing into Chattahoochee county.
 The path width was estimated to be 50 yards wide.
 Damage was minimal and confined mainly to downed trees and a few power lines.
 One county vehicle was damaged near Omaha when a tree fell on it.
 Much of the track of the tornado remained within swampland along the Chattahoochee River.